 Strangely perhaps a Buckingham Palace spokesman who spoke to The Guardian had much the same view, with an added tinge of colonial snobery: ‘Middle East potentates like meeting princes.
 He comes in as the son of the Queen and that opens doors that otherwise would remain closed.
 He can raise problems with a crown prince and four or five weeks later we discover that the difficulties have been overcome and the contract can be signed.
 He brings immeasurable value in smoothing the path for British companies.
 We don’t send him to developed countries like France and Sweden, where a member of the royal family would not make a difference, but in developing countries, or the far east, a prince can get in because of who he is.’

-But Andrew’s particular form of charm worked as well on dictators whether or not of the royal variety: He is reported to have had a close friendship with Saif Gaddafi, son of Colonial Gaddafi, and hosted a lunch at Buckingham Palace for the son-in-law of Tunisian dictator, Ben Ali, despite being warned of his corrupt activities by the British Embassy in Tunis.
+But Andrew’s particular form of charm worked as well on dictators whether or not of the royal variety.
+He is reported to have had a close friendship with Saif Gaddafi, son of Colonel Gaddafi, and hosted a lunch at Buckingham Palace for the son-in-law of Tunisian dictator, Ben Ali, despite being warned of his corrupt activities by the British Embassy in Tunis.